Written for a Valentine's Day prompt at Granger Enchanted.

 Regulus Arcturus Black.
 R.A.B.
 At least that was one mystery they'd already solved.

 The second line tugged most firmly at her attention.
 Not death… was this a hint that he was alive?
 But then it definitely said that he wasn't alive either.
 Peace.
-Which indicated that the name on the tapestry was less dark that those very few living for a reason.
+Which indicated that the threads of name on the tapestry were less dark that those (very few) living for a reason.

 Could he be alive?
 An animagus, like his brother perhaps?
 Or- she hated to think it- a Horcrux.
 Hearing voices on the floor below, she pushed the riddle into her pocket, and tiptoed out to see who it was.